rbtcollins/bitnami-docker/vcloud/redmine/README.md

 | default-routed-network | natRouted | 192.168.109.1 | 255.255.255.0 |         |         | 192.168.109.2-192.168.109.253 |
 ```

-You should see the `default-routed-network` listed.
 You will notice that the `default-routed-network` does not have DNS addresses configured.
 We will delete this network and recreate it specifying Google's public DNS servers.

 ```bash
 $ vca network delete -n default-routed-network && \